verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 1. Verify that the State of this target is `UP`.
 1. Next, use the navigation bar to access the Graph.
 1. Here, use the job name you copied to construct this expression: `{job="<job_name>"}`
-1. Use the graph to execute this expression and verify that you see application metrics appear.
+1. Use the graph to run this expression and verify that you see application metrics appear.

 #### Prometheus overrides